 Several companies, like Saxx, have built their entire brand around this feature.

 Personally, I’m okay with the traditional, pouch-less boxer brief.
 But some guys swear by the extra support, so if you haven’t tried it for yourself, it might be a worthwhile endeavor.

 I do have one pair of Saxx that I keep in my rotation, but it’s an honorable mention because I kind of have mixed feelings about it.

-While the minimal, lining style pouch is pretty comfy, and they are very flattering underwear, they seem to ride up more than my other favorite underwear.
+While the minimal, lining style pouch is pretty comfy, and they are very flattering underwear, I'm just not sure the pouch is necessary.

-I just wanted to include them as an honorable mention so you know that this type of underwear is a thing, and it might be worth checking out, especially if you're prone to sweating down there.
+I just wanted to include them so you know that this type of underwear is a thing, and it might be worth checking out, especially if you're prone to sweating down there.

-What's your favorite pair of underwear?
-Let me know in the comments!
+What's your favorite pair of boxer briefs?
+Let me know in the comments below!